• Skip to main content

 Ingredients

 The best part about this vegan buffalo chicken dip is that it can stand up to any dairy based equivalent.
-My love for creating non dairy alternatives for popular dairy based dishes is strong!
+My love for creating dairy-free alternatives for popular dairy based dishes is strong!
 Showing that they can taste just as good, and even better, is always my goal.

 Top view of a tan surface with potatoes, cauliflower, onion, hot sauce, broth, milk, beans, nuts and garlic on it.